A North Carolina Concealed Handgun Permit does not let you carry everywhere. The statute that grants the CHP, N.C. Gen. Stat. § 14-415.11(c), opens...

 "On any private premises where notice that carrying a concealed handgun is prohibited by the posting of a conspicuous notice or statement by the person in legal possession or control of the premises."

 The statute requires a "conspicuous notice or statement" by the person in legal possession or control.
 No specific sign size, color, wording, or symbol is mandated.
 The notice must be conspicuous (visible to a person of ordinary attention entering the premises) and posted by the person with possession or control.
-A printed sign on the entry door is the standard form.
-A posting at the perimeter of an outdoor venue is also common.
+A printed sign on the entry door is the standard form; a posting at the perimeter of an outdoor venue is also common.
+Note that § 14-415.11(c)(8) speaks to "posting of a conspicuous notice or statement," which on its face contemplates a displayed notice rather than a purely verbal one.
+A separate trespass exposure can still arise under Chapter 14, Article 22B if the owner or person in legal possession or control directly orders you to leave and you do not leave promptly, but that pathway is a trespass theory, not a § 14-415.11(c)(8) violation.

 The exceptions:

-This is not a geographic place restriction.
-It is a status restriction that follows you everywhere except your own property.
+This is not a place restriction in the geographic sense; it is a status restriction that follows you everywhere except your own property.
 You may not drink and carry concealed in North Carolina, even at a wedding reception, a restaurant table, a backyard barbecue you are visiting, or a tailgate, except on property you own.
-A violation is a Class 1 misdemeanor under G.S.
-14-415.21(a1).
 The UNDER_INFLUENCE section covers this rule in detail.

 A few practical clarifications about posted-premises rules.